Which Corkscrew is Best?

 Disadvantages: Requires pumping action to force air.
 Some wine experts believe that forcing air into the wine bottle is not good for the wine.

 Many wineries have adopted screw tops or screw caps for bottles of wine that do not require aging.
-For those wine bottles, you obviously don’t need a corkscrew.
+For those wine bottles, you don’t need a corkscrew.
 Watch this video on how to properly open a bottle of wine with a screw top.